constcast/blogger2ghost/README.md

 The command

-./blogger2ghost.py <blogger.xml> <ghost.json>
+./blogger2ghost.py blogger.xml ghost.json

-will convert the XML file blogger.xml, which is your exported blog, to a JSON file that you can import into Ghost.
+will convert the XML file *blogger.xml*, which is your exported blog, to the JSON file *ghost.json* that you can import into Ghost.
 Surf to

 https://your.blog/ghost/debug